Assistant commissioner of police: New Zealand

 In the New Zealand Police, the rank of assistant commissioner is junior to the rank of deputy commissioner and is senior to the rank of superintendent.
 It is the highest rank that can be achieved by a sworn member without statutory appointment.
 There are currently five assistant commissioners.
+The rank insignia is three stars in a triangle shape with a single crown above.